 Whilst the specific underlying condition will dictate how your voice condition will be managed, there are some important underlying principles of management common to all.
 Optimal treatment of a voice disorder follows a three-pronged approach.

 Following the initial assessment, many conditions may be managed successfully by prescription and over the counter medicines that are designed to reduce infection, inflammation and exacerbating conditions such as gastroesophageal reflux and post nasal drip (from nasal and sinus conditions).

 The surgical team offering laryngological treatment at OneWelbeck have over 60 years of experience between them.
 This critical expertise ensures the delicate structures that comprise the larynx are respected, in order to be able to cleanly and precisely remove the diseased section, with minimal injury to surrounding healthy tissue.
 Inappropriate surgical treatment risks worsening the voice postoperatively through the formation of potentially irreversible scarring.

 The exact surgical procedure will be tailored to the particular condition, but common to most is a short general anaesthetic, suspension laryngoscopy and in most cases ventilation without the need for a tube.
 This gives the surgeon unimpeded, two-handed access to the voice box structures without the need for any external incisions.

 Our group is skilled in the use of fine dissecting instruments and lasers to cleanly excise pathological lesions.
 We have equipped our theatre with a wide array of microsurgical instruments and the latest lasers including carbon dioxide and KTP laser technology to help facilitate clean dissection.

-Other treatments we offer may include fine suture techniques, injection of steroid, biological filler, or botulinum toxin.
+Other treatments we offer may include fine suture techniques, , biological filler, or botulinum toxin.
 Some of the injectable treatments may be able to be performed under local anaesthetic, providing immediate real time feedback of their efficacy.

 Behavioural modification including dedicated speech and swallow therapy